micado-scale/ansible-micado/README.md

 In the current release, the status of the system can be inspected through the following ways: REST API provides interface for submission, update and list functionalities over applications.
 Dashboard provides three graphical view to inspect the VMs and Docker services.
 They are Docker Visualizer, Grafana and Prometheus.
 Finally, advanced users may find the logs of the MiCADO core services useful on MiCADO master.

 ## Deployment

 As stated in the above section, to use MiCADO, you need to deploy the MiCADO services on a (separate) virtual machine, called MiCADO master.
 We recommend to do the installation remotely i.e. to download the Ansible playbook on your local machine and run the deployment on an empty virtul machine dedicated for this purpose on your preferred cloud.

 ### Prerequisites

- - Operating system for MiCADO master (in the cloud) should be Ubuntu 16.04
  - Ansible and git is needed on your (local) machine to run the Ansible playbook

 ### Installation